msys2/msys2.github.io/docs/docs/what-is-msys2.md

 [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) you can only cross compile them which makes things more complicated.
-If you are just looking for Linux CLI tools, or want to build software that ends up on a Linux server anyway than WSL is the better choice.
+If you are just looking for Linux CLI tools, or want to build software that ends up on a Linux server anyway then WSL is the better choice.

 #### MSYS2 vs Chocolatey